 Modeling in narrow-gauge in S-scale is a lot easier than in the smaller scales.
 The engines track better.
-There is more space inside for sound.
+There is more space inside for DCC and sound.
 The details are easier to see.
 P-B-L is the main Sn3 equipment manufacturer.
-Sn2 was manufactured by a company named Train & Trooper, but they closed up shop a number of years ago (in March 2018 they announced a return to Sn2).
-However, their equipment can still be found on the secondary market.
+Sn2 is primarily supported by Portland Locomotive Works and Train & Trooper.
 Bar Mills, the structure kit manufacturer, has an Sn2 layout in the foyer of their business office, built by the owner Art Fahie and some of his friends.
 There are a few people who model in Sn42 (a.k.a.
 3-1/2' gauge).
 Railmaster Exports is one manufacturer how provide locomotive kits (both steam and diesel).
 These are primarily intended for New Zealand, South Africa, and Canada modeling of 3-1/2'-gauge prototypes.

 There is also a small group of S-scale modelers who use the Proto:64 standard for track and wheels.
 This standard uses an exact down-sizing of the real track dimensions.
 This requires very accurate track components and track-laying disciplines, and matching exact-size wheels on both locomotives and cars.
 There are a few companies that make Proto:64 parts.
 If done with the required accuracy, this will yield very realistic-looking track and wheels.